 Expat Tips for Living in London

 Like many American expats, I moved to London thinking the UK would be pretty similar to the US.
 Apart from funny accents, a strong class system, and words like “loo”, it would be a lot like home.
 Then I got here and realized how wrong I was.

 Some differences are big, others barely noticeable.
 But are 19 of them, in no particular order:

 Everyone loves the Queen.
 If you joke about her, you will be tarred and feathered.

 The food in Britain is not nearly as bad as it used to be.
 Neither are the teeth.
 Don’t let either put you off visiting.

 There are a lot of silent letters in British place names.
 Take Alnwick, for example.
 There’s a silent L and a silent W. They do it to trick us.

 Watching the English by Kate Fox is the expat bible.
 Everyone I know in London has it (even my English friends).
-Get it in the UK here, or the US here.
+Get it here.
 Read it.
 Learn it.
 Love it.

 Trains are never on time.
 If you’re on a train that’s on time, check a map because you’re probably in Switzerland.

 Refrigerators are smaller than bread boxes.
 Food is normal size.
 I’m not sure how people who cook at home cope with this.
 I avoid the problem by eating out all the time.